johannag285/HandyManBack/README.md

  In the case of Eclipse IDE where the file 'eclipse.ini' is located.

 # Running
-Select run -> Java Aplication and then choose 'HandyManApplication - com.ias.HandyMan'
+If you IDE is Eclipse Select run As-> Java Aplication and then choose 'HandyManApplication - com.ias.HandyMan'